Some-T/FirstPersonController-CSharp/README.md

 # To Do:
+- Make Jumping more fluid, sometimes when I push space bar I have to push it again to make the player jump instantly.
 - Shooting projectiles from the player (Raycasting?)
 - Have Camera act as parent object
 - Crouching (with raycasting extra)